anjumsayeed/Codsoft_task1/README.md

 # Codsoft_task1

-This is first task of level 1.
+This is first task of level 1 which is a Landing page.
-Landing page.